kobiton/docs/CONTRIBUTING.md

 ### Configure navigation in `antora.yml`

 The `antora.yml` file defines which modules are displayed in the navigation bar.
 This file should **only** be modified when an entire section needs to be added or removed from the navigation bar.
-For example:

-_Input:_
+For example, this `antora.yml` file:

 ```yaml
 name: ROOT